hxwxss/Awesome-Agricultural-CV-Papers-Datasets-Open-Source-Projects/README.md

 ## 🤝 How to Contribute
 This is a living document — we welcome contributions from the community!
-Reach out via [hanxuanwxss at gmail dot com] or open a GitHub Issue to discuss ideas.
 - Submit a pull request to add new papers/projects
 - Report issues or suggest improvements via GitHub Issues
 - Contact me directly: hanxuanwxss at gmail dot com